Would a spirit react differently to someone with the Power of Order than to someone without it?

 My fellow magicians, don’t look for the “quick fix” when you’re just going to be disappointed anyway.
 There are no quick fixes.

-My fellow bishops, you have full discretion over whom you’re willing to lay hands and for what reason.
+My fellow bishops, you have full discretion over whom you’re willing to lay hands and for whatever reason you choose to do so.
 More importantly, those of you outside of Rome or the Four Patriarchates have the discretion to do so without fear of punishment from your superiors.
 I ask only that you bear in mind your awesome responsibility as gatekeepers and promote only those who are found ready and worthy of the irrevocable gift they stand to receive at your hands.